GabrieleGiuseppini/Floating-Sandbox/Guides/Material System.md

    - "EngineController": controls the power and direction of all nearby Engine elements.
    - "InteractiveSwitch": a switch that may be controlled via the electrical panel.
    - "Lamp": emits light.
-   - "OtherSink": just heats while operating.
+   - "OtherSink": produces heat while operating.
    - "PowerMonitor": displays a light on the electrical panel when current flows through it.
+   - "ShipSound": emits a sound when turned on; see _ship sound type_ property below for a list of the sounds that are available.
    - "SmokeEmitter": emits smoke - ideal for funnels and engine exhaust pipes.
    - "WaterSensingSwitch": a switch that toggles automatically when wet.
 - _engine direction_: when the element is of the Engine type, describes the main axis of the engine thrust, in radians.